cosmos/sdk-tutorials/b9lab-content/3-main-concepts/10-multistore-keepers.md

 Fortunately, the timeout duration is fixed and the same for all games.
 This means that those `n` games that all expire in a given block have all been created or updated at roughly the same time.
 Or in effect, at roughly the same block height `h` give or take a margin of error `h-1` and `h+1`.
 These created and updated games are in limited number, as per the validators rules.
 So if by any chance, all games in blocks `h-1`, `h` and `h+1` expire now, then the `EndBlock` function would have to expire 3 times as many games as a block can handle.
 This is the worst case scenario, and still sounds manageable.

-As a corollary, you should be careful about letting the game creator pick a timeout duration.
+Because of this, you should be careful about letting the game creator pick a timeout duration.
 That would open an avenue for a malicious actor to, for instance, stagger game creations over a large number of blocks, with decreasing timeouts, so that they all expire at the same time.

 ## Gas costs